medavox/tuki-nuwa/text/1_building_blocks/Phonology.md

 As long as you are understood, all is good -- *ale li pona*.

-Stress is always on the first syllable of each word.
+If you speak a language that stresses a particular syllable, stress is always on the first syllable of each word.

 Phonotactics
 =========